mahdi-hamdii/DevopsDoc/Docker/readme.md

 ```
 - The output of the final pwd command in this Dockerfile would be `/a/b/c`.
 - If not specified, the `default working directory` is `/`.
-- Unline an `ARG` instruction, `ENV` values are always persisted in the built image.
+- Unlike an `ARG` instruction, `ENV` values are always persisted in the built image.
 ## USER
 - The default user in docker exec is the same user used to start the container which can be set in docker run or your compose file.
 - If you don't explicitly set the user when starting the container, it will default to the user configured in the image, you can inspect the image to look this up.
 This is configured by the last USER line in the Dockerfile. it may also be configured by a parent image specified by the FROM line.